 There are several medications we can use for anxious dogs.
 It often takes us a few tries to find a medication and dose that works best for a particular dog but once we do, visits tend to go much more smoothly.
 Trazadone is the one we use most commonly.
-Fearful dogs should be given medication about 2 hours before their appointment in order to have it working by the time they arrive.
-Dogs may also benefit from probiotics like FortiFlora.
+Fearful dogs should be given medication before their appointment in order to have it working from the time they arrive.
+The timing will vary depending on the medication.